Raise Awareness

 Planning for Care and Financial Implications

-Consider the needs of what care you might be seeking and what financial resources are available to you.
-Paying for in-home care or a care facility are not covered by insurance.
-This can become quite expensive.
-Planning ahead is key to making sure when the time comes there will be an option that works practically and financially for your family.
+Consider what type of care you might be seeking and what resources are available to you.
+Medicare and private insurance do not cover many of the costs associated with care.
+Depending on your situation, Medicaid, veterans benefits or long-term care insurance may be available to help.
+Planning ahead is key to making sure that when the time comes, there will be an option that works practically and financially for your family.

 Watch our Webinar